 How do you make your own custom app?

 First, brace yourself.
 A truly custom app is actually very difficult to make.
-When folks who have not developed an app or design a product before dive into creating a custom app, they usually find a few things:
+When folks who have not developed an app or design a product before dive into creating a custom app, they usually find that it's tough.

 It’s really expensive to build a custom mobile app.
 Building a custom mobile app will cost you an average of $1M.
 When we talk to founders who started building a custom app and then abandoned it because of the cost, they had spent on average $500,0000 to $700,000 to get a prototype live, so around half-way to completion.